DBA’s Guide: Monitor Oracle Database Performance

 UPDATE: dbWatch Control Center now has additional advanced performance tools.
 Read about these the updated blog: “Analyzing Oracle performance with the new performance tools in dbWatch Control Center”.

+Performance tuning in Oracle is a repetitive process of searching for and identifying bottlenecks in your Oracle database.
 After you identify the culprit of the performance issue, you can fix it by optimizing the problem query or adding indexes.

+It’s easier to change from being a firefighting to preventing fires.
 As a responsible and proactive Oracle database administrator, you should put in place “alerts and notifications” to keep track of the key performance metrics you should focus on.

 What are the key performance metrics needed in Oracle?